dcrankshaw/datascience-sp14/lab6/r-lab.md

 ### DIY
 * Plot the residuals vs. fitted values and qqnorm for lm_sq and lm2.
 What are some of the differences ?

-## Solving normal equations
-9. Normal equation method to do LM ??
-Match it with what we have ?